mattstone/Plus-Ultra/README.md

 Aim:

 Starter app with everything needed to launch and run a business.
-Just and an idea and design.
+Just add an idea and designer.

 Modern Rails 7 Hotwire app with no Javascript build complexity.